Candidate48/junit4Wiki/Pull-Requests.md

 First, you may want to merge from master (see **Merging from master** above).

-If you have not merged from master, you can simply use `git rebase` to squash commits:
+If you **have not merged from master**, you can simply use `git rebase` to squash commits:

     git checkout your-branch
     git rebase -i master

 See [this blog page](https://ariejan.net/2011/07/05/git-squash-your-latests-commits-into-one/) for more details on how to use `git rebase -i`

-If you have merged from master (or you are not sure whether you have merged from master) it is safer to to create a new branch and reapply the changes there:
+If you **have merged from master** (or you are not sure whether you have merged from master) it is safer to to create a new branch and reapply the changes there:

     git checkout your-branch
     git merge master